Many retailers witnessed a significant increase in sales volume after implementing BOPIS. We can list some prominent names as follows:

 In 2018, Home Depot started to invest more in the retail experience, including implementing BOPIS which combines both physical and in-store experience.
 As a result, their sales record in 2019 increased by 3.5% compared to 2018.
 More than half of their online customers choose to pick up items in stores.

 Besides, there are also some retailers that find it difficult to fulfill the BOPIS orders.
 But they also can find a solution to take advantage of BOPIS.
 So what are the difficulties that customers can meet during BOPIS model implementation?
 Here we take one example as follow:

-This store chain was a pet products business with 9 stores over America with thousands of items in online stores.
+This store chain was a pet products business with 9 stores over Canada with thousands of items in online stores.
 They also witnessed the 10 times increase in customers’ demand for purchase and pick up in-store during the pandemic time.
 However, unlike other big retailers, they struggle to organize and fulfill in-store pickup sales because they can not connect their inventory management system with online websites.
 Because all data from offline and online stores are separated, it’s extremely difficult for employees to keep track of pickup orders.
 Finally, Mr.Pet found a suitable POS system that can connect with their website and successfully manage their inventory system.
 They use the Magento eCommerce platform and Magestore POS to build up the successful BOPIS model.